GateKeeper-Server-Acess-Management-Tool/gatekeeper/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    auth      Authorizes users based on from keyhouse repository.
+    auth      Authorizes users based on from keykeeper repository.
 This command is passed through `AuthorizedKeysCommand` in sshd_config.
     config    Get or set gatekeeper configuration
     help      Prints this message or the help of the given subcommand(s)